What to Expect from Volkswagen’s Trinity EV [Update]

 TopElectricSUV says

 The VW Trinity will likely be a highly efficient, highly digitalized, ultra-long-range electric car.
-As of early 2023, the existence of this project remains in limbo, but if executed, it would result in one of the most futuristic eco-friendly cars to come out of Germany for the masses.
+If executed well, it would result in one of the most futuristic eco-friendly cars to come out of Germany for the masses.

 Featured image: Volkswagen